… and I am on fire.

 I am concerned.

 “Not everything that can be counted counts, and not everything that counts can be counted.” –Albert Einstein

-My son is a third grader… the first year he will be subject to the Smarter Balance Assessment (SBA).
+My son is a fifth grader… and has never been subjected to the Smarter Balance Assessment (SBA).
 I have made the choice to opt him out of this assessment because I believe it to be an invalid and unreliable test.
 I also consider it to be developmentally inappropriate.
 The portion of the brain that reasons is not solidified for most children until around 12 years old.
 Children are developing the capacity to reason, compare, and analyze through life experiences and solid instruction.
 However, to be measured for mastery on these things too early is inappropriate and setting children up for failure.
 My son is a bright, curious, and creative boy.
 I’m not interested in contributing to the standardization of our children.

 I feel I have an ethical obligation to make a courageous stand for all children throughout our country.
 This is where I put on my educator hat.
 I have spent 28.5 years teaching young children how to learn and understand mathematics.
 Did the people who wrote the mathematics portion of the Common Core Standards have any early childhood education under their belts?
 Nope.
 Three of them had “some” secondary experience, and the others?
 Drum roll please…. business men and women who work for educational businesses and the testing industry.

 Here are just a few tidbits regarding my educational background: